DanOvando/marlin/docs/articles/recruitment-dynamics.md

 implementation.
 Catch may decline initially as effort is displaced from productive patches, then partially recover as biomass rebuilds.

-## Interpreting the Results

-The five density dependence forms interact with dispersal distance to produce qualitatively different MPA outcomes:

-**Global Habitat** (`global_habitat`): Total recruitment depends on system-wide SSB, and new recruits are distributed proportionally to recruitment habitat quality.
-Since the MPA protects good recruitment habitat, it preserves the patches that receive the most recruits.
-Dispersal distance is irrelevant here because recruit placement is determined by habitat, not by larval movement.
-The MPA acts as a “recruitment bank” — biomass builds inside, and the population benefits through the global stock-recruit relationship.

-**Local Habitat** (`local_habitat`): Each patch has its own stock-recruit relationship, and recruits stay in their home patch.
-This is the strongest case for local accumulation: protected patches with good recruitment habitat rebuild quickly, but benefits don’t export.
-The MPA functions as a local refuge.
-Dispersal distance again has limited effect since recruits don’t move under this form.

-**Pre-dispersal** (`pre_dispersal`): Density-dependent competition happens locally (in the spawning patch) *before* larvae disperse.
-This means that the competitive bottleneck is set by local SSB relative to local carrying capacity.
-After competition, surviving recruits spread according to `recruit_home_range`.
-With short dispersal, benefits stay local.
-With long dispersal, the MPA becomes a *larval source* — it subsidizes fished patches with recruits that survived competition in a productive, unfished environment.

-**Post-dispersal** (`post_dispersal`): Larvae disperse *first*, then face density-dependent competition at their settlement patch.
-The key difference from pre-dispersal: competition is based on SSB *at the destination*, not the origin.
-With high dispersal, larvae from MPA patches spread across the domain and then compete with local spawners everywhere.
-This dilutes the MPA advantage because recruits from protected areas face the same competitive environment as those from fished areas.

-**Global SSB** (`global_ssb`): Total recruitment depends on system-wide SSB (like `global_habitat`), but recruits are distributed in proportion to the local SSB distribution rather than habitat quality.
-This creates a positive feedback: patches with more SSB get more recruits, which creates more SSB.
-The MPA amplifies this feedback by maintaining high SSB inside, attracting a disproportionate share of recruits.
-Dispersal distance doesn’t apply since spatial allocation is based on SSB shares.

-### The Key Takeaway

-The interaction between *when* density dependence occurs and *how far* recruits travel determines whether an MPA acts as a **local refuge** (accumulating biomass inside) or a **larval source** (exporting recruitment benefits to fished areas).
-Pre-dispersal density dependence with high dispersal is the most favorable scenario for MPA spillover via
-recruitment: competition happens locally where the MPA keeps SSB high, and then surviving larvae spread widely.
-Post-dispersal density dependence with high dispersal is less favorable because the MPA’s competitive advantage is diluted at settlement.

 ## Next Steps

 This vignette focused on recruitment mechanics in isolation.
 In reality,